Ashok-Prajapati2/python-code/README.md

         Understanding variable scope and the difference between local and global variables.

     Debugging Techniques:
-        Tips and techniques for debugging and finding and fixing issues in your code.
+        Tips and techniques for debugging and finding and fixing issues in my code.

 This section provides a solid foundation in Python programming .
 Each topic introduces essential concepts and techniques to help you build your Python skills.